 (1) and (2) can be approached by considering a thought-experiment presented by Bradley and Swartz.
 Suppose someone is walking alone in the woods and encounters a birch tree which he correctly believes is a birch.
 Thus, according to the theory that propositions are human creations, we would maintain that the person has a true proposition in his mind or brain, a proposition that doesn’t exist independently of the man and which came into existence with his encounter and consideration of the tree.
 Now, suppose further that the birch subsequently burns down in a forest fire and no one ever entertains the false proposition that the tree the man encountered was not a birch.
 This would mean, as Bradley and Swartz point out, “we would have to give up the claim that to every truth there corresponds a non-empty class of falsehoods each of which is a contradictory of that truth.
 Under this proposal, some truths and some falsehoods would be without contradictories.
 Not only would this make shambles of logic; it is thoroughly counterintuitive as well.
 We have a strong disposition to insist that even if no one were to believe of the birch tree that it is not a birch [believing here would be having an affirmative attitude towards the proposition ‘this tree is not a birch’], then were anyone to believe it, what he would believe is false” (see their book Possible Worlds, p.
 70).
-So by agreeing that propositions are not human constructions we can, first and foremost, account for our intuitions that there are propositions independent of us whose truth value we don’t know yet or will never know.
-But we can also save logic since to even begin truth functional logic we need to maintain that every proposition has two possible values: true and false.
-But if propositions are things created by humans then, as the thought experiment shows, we are bound to have propositions with only one possible truth value.
+So by agreeing that propositions are not human constructions we can do justice to logic and account for our intuition that there are propositions independent of us whose truth value we don’t know yet or will never know.

-(3), that human communication about the same concepts and propositions would be impossible, seems to follow if we only share information about our own subjective versions of concepts and propositions that reside in our particular, changing, and unique minds.
-But if propositions are independent of human minds then perhaps we can think and talk about the same concepts and propositions (for example the Pythagorean Theorem).
+(3), that human communication about the same propositions would be impossible, seems to follow if we only share information about propositions that reside in our particular, changing, and unique minds.
+But if propositions are independent of human minds then perhaps we can think and talk about the same propositions (for example the Pythagorean Theorem).

 (4) In his dialogue On Free Choice of the Will (Macmillan, 1964) St. Augustine wrote: “If truth were equal to our minds, it would be subject to change.
 Our minds sometimes see more and sometimes less, and because of this we acknowledge that they are mutable.
 Truth, remaining in itself, does not gain anything when we see it, or lose anything when we do not see it” (p.
 67).
 If so-called true propositions reside in our changing minds then truth would change which is absurd.
 To be sure, our estimations of the truth change.
 But not the truth itself.

-Indeed, most of us want to embrace forms of necessity that are not contingent.
-And understanding these forms of necessity may allow us to define relative necessity in the first place.
-Joseph Melia comments on both these points in his book Modality: “There are indeed many forms of necessity.
+But it may be that an understanding of these forms of relative necessity requires a notion of absolute necessity.
+Joseph Melia explains in his book Modality: “There are indeed many forms of necessity.
 But many can be defined in terms of what is (absolutely) compatible with a certain set of facts, which we have arbitrarily decided to keep fixed.
 Throughout, a particular kind of necessity – absolute necessity – is needed to define these various relative modalities.
 Moreover, the mere notion of relative modality is not enough to capture a distinction we want to capture: a distinction in kind between the laws of logic and the laws of biology; a distinction in kind between the laws of mathematics and the laws of physics – a distinction between what is absolutely necessary and what is absolutely contingent” (pp. 17-18).
 But if we accept the anthropological account of truth then there will be no absolutely necessary truths and therefore, perhaps, no relatively necessary truths either.
 Thus we have a third reason to accept necessarily true propositions.

 If this cumulative case against the anthropological view of truth succeeds then truth wouldn’t be a human construction.
 Rather, when we think true propositions we would be contacting entities independent of ourselves.
 But what would these entities be?
 Could they be, as Augustine argued, ideas in God’s mind?
 Could they be propositions in multiple non-human minds?
 Might they be abstract entities that exist outside of space and time independent of all minds as some Platonists believe?
 Or could true propositions be facts or states of affairs as Bertrand Russell once maintained?
 Are there some other plausible options?
 What are they?